5 Causes of an ABS Light to Come On (and What to Do)

 See Also: 3 Reasons Your Brake Lights Won’t Turn Off

-Can You Drive Your Car With the ABS Light On?
+Can I Drive With the ABS Light On?

 Just because your ABS light is on, that doesn’t mean you can’t drive your vehicle.
 In fact, you will still be able to step on the brake pedal and slow the vehicle down.